 OMTax: Pillar Two Federal Tax application launched in Switzerland

-Cross-cantonal solution for the implementation of Pillar 2
+Cross-cantonal solution for the implementation of Pillar Two

 What should I already know?

-- Swiss entities (including foundations and trusts) that are part of a multinational enterprise ("MNE Group") that has annual revenue of EUR 750m or more in at least two of the four prior fiscal years are subject to the QDMTT from January 1, 2024, and IRR from January 1, 2025.
-Switzerland has not introduced a UTPR for the time being.
-More information can be found in our previous update.
+- Swiss entities (including foundations and trusts) that are part of a multinational enterprise (MNE group) that has annual revenue of EUR 750 million or more in at least two of the four prior fiscal years are subject to a QDMTT as from 1 January 2024 and an IIR as from 1 January 2025.
+Switzerland has not yet introduced an UTPR (for more information, see our our previous update.

-- The first Swiss QDMTT or IRR return as well as the first GloBE Information Return (GIR) are due within 18 months after the financial year end i.e. June 30, 2026.
-However, information related to Pillar 2 already needs be considered for the financial statements for 2024.
+- The first Swiss QDMTT or IIR return, as well as the first GloBE Information Return (GIR), are due within 18 months after the financial year-end, i.e., by 30 June 2026.
+However, information related to Pillar Two must be taken into account for the financial statements for 2024.

-- On January 15, 2025, the OECD has released 6 additional publications and more than 300 pages of guidance related to the GIR and three Administrative Guidance documents that we will address separately in an update.
+- On 15 January 2025, the OECD released six publications and more than 300 pages of guidance related to the GIR and three Administrative Guidance documents that we will address separately in an update.

-- OMTax was introduced in Switzerland on January 2, 2025 to enable companies to register and file their tax returns.
+- As noted above, OMTax was introduced in Switzerland on 2 January 2025 to enable companies to register and file their tax returns.

 What do I need to do?

-- Company contact details, information to the corporate group, authorizations and other information have to be submitted through OMTax.
-After the registration is submitted, it will be checked by the responsible canton and the company will receive a letter with the activation code at the registered address of the taxable constituent entity.
+- Company contact details, information about the corporate group, authorizations and other information must be submitted through OMTax.
+After registration is submitted, it will be checked by the responsible canton and the company will receive a letter with the activation code at the registered address of the taxable constituent entity.

-- In particular, a company needs to determine which is the designated filing entity in Switzerland for the registration process.
-This entity is determined as per the Swiss Pillar 2 ordinance and is usually the highest domestic business entity or the most significant business entity.
-The canton where this filing entity is located reviews the top-up tax declaration and is responsible to assess and collect the top-up tax.
+- A group will have to determine which group entity will be the designated filing entity in Switzerland for purposes of the registration and filing process.
+This entity is to be determined based on Switzerland’s Pillar Two Ordinance and is usually the top domestic business entity or the most economically significant business entity.
+The canton where the filing entity is located reviews the top-up tax declaration and is responsible for assessing and collecting the top-up tax.

-- We recommended to review and start the registration process already now even though there is no Pillar 2 registration requirement before June 30, 2025, unlike in other countries.
-This process is also mandatory for Groups that will apply the transitional CbCR safe harbour.
+- Affected groups should begin to review and initiate the registration process now even though—unlike in other countries—there is no Pillar Two registration requirement before 30 June 2026.
+This process is also mandatory for groups that will apply the transitional CbCR safe harbour.

 BDO can support you.

-- Please reach out to us for any questions in this matter or if you want us to provide further clarification how your company is impacted by Pillar 2.
-Therefore, various guidance's published by the OECD and by the Swiss tax authorities need to be reviewed and followed.
+- Please reach out to us for any questions or if you want us to provide further clarification on how your company is impacted by Pillar Two.